susanBuck/notes/05_Laravel/15_Controllers.md

 + Put controller files `/app/controllers/`.
 This directory is classmap file loaded in `composer.json`, so anything you put here will be readily available.

-+ You can call the class whatever you want, but it's a convention to suffix it with `Controller`.
++ You can call the class whatever you want, but it's a convention to suffix it with `Controller` (ex: `BookController`).

 + Your controller class should extend Laravel's `BaseController`, which also exists in `/app/controllers/`.
-This is where you should put common logic shared by all your controllers.
+This is where you can put common logic shared by all your controllers.

 + Within your Controller class you'll have public functions which represent the **actions** of your Controller.